pboling/csv_pirate/README.md

     gem install csv_pirate

-If you are still using Ruby < 1.9 then you will need to add fastercsv to your project.
+If you are still using Ruby < 1.9 then you will need to add `fastercsv` to your project.
 FasterCSV became the built-in CSV library in Ruby 1.9, so is *only* required if using an older Ruby.

-    gem 'faster_csv', '>= 1.4.0'
+    gem 'fastercsv', '>= 1.4.0'

 ## Upgrading